 Here is where my mind starts to run

-My mind really starts to run when it comes to Unsplahs' desire to connect photographers with paying clients and financially incentivize contributions.
+My mind really starts to run when it comes to Unsplash’s desire to connect photographers with paying clients and financially incentivize contributions.
 Is this going to help Unsplash make money too?
 For example, will they facilitate the connection between photographer and client as seen with design & developers connected with clients via CREW?
 I would assume there would be some way for Unsplash to earn a cut of the deal.
-If Unsplash proposed even a 1% cut from a deal, it could be a dent in the photographer's pay cheque.
+If Unsplash proposed even a 1% cut from a deal, it could be a dent in the photographer’s paycheque.
 I could imagine some users bypassing the feature and leaving things how they are now.
-It's much like selling a license to a photo through your own website instead of an online marketplace that takes a cut.
-Thankfully, I've made some photo licensing deals through my own website this year and I've kept 100% of the sale (minus processing fees).
-If I sold these photos through a stock marketplace, I'd have only earned 20-70% of the sale while the buyer paid the same price.
+It’s much like selling a license to a photo through your own website instead of an online marketplace that takes a cut.
+Thankfully, I’ve made some photo licensing deals through my own website this year and I’ve kept 100% of the sale (minus processing fees).
+If I sold these photos through a stock marketplace, I’d have only earned 20-70% of the sale while the buyer paid the same price.

-On other creative sites, it seems as if these type of buttons are direct ways to get in touch with the creative through the platform.
+On other creative sites, it seems as if these types of buttons are direct ways to get in touch with the creative through the platform.
 In the case of the 500px directory, you could also be contacted by 500px for special assignments.
-Adding this connection to Unsplash wouldn't differentiate them, but align them with their ‘competition.’
-The addition of a Hire/support/tip button by Unsplash would at least show financially supporting us contributors is of some importance to them.
+Adding this connection to Unsplash wouldn’t differentiate them, but align them with their ‘competition.’
+The addition of a Hire/support/tip button by Unsplash would at least show that financially supporting us contributors is of some importance to them.

-From the Unsplash article, I can't help but long for more analytics behind photographers being hired through the platform - successful transactions not flakey inquiries.
+From the Unsplash article, I can’t help but long for more analytics behind photographers being hired through the platform – successful transactions not flakey inquiries.
 Has there been a huge influx of requests to hire photographers into their support queue?
 Do we know how often photographers are hired through this kind of feature on 500px or Ello?
 Or even Dribbble?
 Has anything been piloted through some users and it went very positive?
-I ask these questions because I feel a "hire me" type component, along with a support or donate to the photographer should be incorporated as a profile staple.
+I ask these questions because I feel a “hire me” type component, along with support or donation to the photographer should be incorporated as a profile staple.
 In fact, as I write this, a donation from someone awesome has landed in my PayPal account.
 My curious mind desires to run experiments over the different free stock photo websites in terms of support from the community, but I can’t do that at this point.
 A number of contributors on Unsplash have tried a hack for support from viewers by mentioning their Paypal link in the description as text or as the bio link.
 This should be enough of a tell to move towards a way to provide a monetization layer to the platform for creators.